How long do Horses Live? – A Helpful Guide

 Proper Feeding

-It’s also important to calculate the right amount of food for your horse to prevent overfeeding that can lead to being overweight.
-Generally, a horse needs a feed that is about 1.5 to 2 percent of its body weight.
-So, if your horse weighs 1,000 pounds, it needs 15 to 20 pounds of feed per day.
-Feeding time is also significant for its overall digestive health, so it is preferable to feed it at the same time, especially for older horses.
+It’s also important to calculate the right amount of food for your horse to prevent overfeeding, which can lead to being overweight.
+Generally, a horse needs a feed about 1.5 to 2 percent of its body weight.
+So, if your horse weighs 1,000 pounds, it needs 15 to 20 pounds of feed daily.
+Feeding time is also significant for its overall digestive health, so it is preferable to feed it simultaneously, especially for older horses.

 Regular Exercise